KeithHollifield/ISO20022/README.md

-# TRUIST ISO20022 UPF PROJECT DESCRIPTION
+# ISO20022 UPF PROJECT DESCRIPTION

 ## Project Overview:
 This project contains the files used to develop ISO 20022 domain based applications.